 Involving health consumers in research

-Building on our previous workshops and reports about health consumer engagement in research we, in partnership with Sydney Health Partners, are undertaking a scoping review and needs assessment of health consumer and community involvement in research across Sydney Health Partners.
-This needs assessment will inform a series of training seminars delivered in late 2020 for consumers, researchers, and clinicians.
+Building on our previous workshops and reports about health consumer engagement in research we, in partnership with Sydney Health Partners, are undertaking a scoping review that will map health consumer and community involvement in research across Sydney Health Partners (SHP).
+This mapping will inform a series of training seminars delivered in late 2020.

 Sydney Health Partners is made up of the Sydney, Northern Sydney and Western Sydney Local Health Districts; the Sydney Children’s Hospital Network (at Westmead), the University of Sydney and ten affiliated medical research institutes.
 It is an Australian Government-accredited Advanced Health Research and Translation Centre, which aims to deliver the benefits of research innovation to health consumers and communities.

 The scoping review includes this online survey and interviews with key stakeholders.

 Building the capacity of researchers, clinicians and health consumers will result in a better understanding of what each group brings to the table.
 The aim is for all groups to work together to improve the involvement of health consumers in research and the outcomes of health research for the community.

 If you would like further information about the project please contact, Carrie Hayter, Project Manager via email email@example.com or via phone on (02) 9986 1082.